GoogleCloudPlatform/ops-agent/integration_test/README.md

 Let's go through each of these files and discuss what they are.

-*   `build_and_test.log`: Not uploaded currently, but when it is, it will be the top-level log that holds the stdout/stderr for the Kokoro job.
-Near the bottom will be a summary of which tests passed and which ones failed.
+*   `build_and_test.log`: The top-level log that holds the stdout/stderr for the Kokoro job.
+Near the bottom is a summary of which tests passed and which ones failed.
 *   `sponge_log.xml`: Not very useful.
 Structured data about which tests passed/failed, but not very human readable.
 *   `main_log.txt`: The main log for the particular test shard (e.g.